-A laboratory set-up for position monitoring has been constructed by IFJPAN Cracow using semi-transparent silicon sensors.
+A laboratory set-up for position monitoring has been constructed by IFJPAN Cracow using semi-transparent silicon sensors [181].
 Test measurements demonstrated that position monitoring with $\mu$ m precision is possible.
+A design how to integrate the system in a larger detector has still to be developed.